trebman95/QA-Playwright-Practice/README.md

 2. Edit the `index.js` file in this project to go to [Hacker News/newest](https://news.ycombinator.com/newest) and validate that EXACTLY the first 100 articles are sorted from newest to oldest.
 You can run your script with the `node index.js` command.

 Note that you are welcome to update Playwright or install other packages as you see fit, however you must utilize Playwright in this assignment.

-### Question 2

-Why do you want to work in QA?
-Please record a short, ~2 min video that includes:

-1. Your answer

-2. A walk-through demonstration of your code, showing a successful execution